Jay Lane: 2010s

 In 2010, Lane left both Furthur and Band of Brotherz to rejoin Primus with Claypool and long-standing guitarist Larry LaLonde, and they released the free June 2010 Rehearsal digital EP, followed in 2011 by a new album, titled Green Naugahyde.
 As of 2012, Lane's official site still credited him as an active member of RatDog despite the hiatus, as well as Alphabet Soup, and Scaring the Children.
 In September 2013, it was revealed that Lane had left Primus to rejoin RatDog, who were ending their hiatus.
 In 2014 Jay Joined The Golden Gate Wingmen.
 They are a jam band formed in November 2014, featuring Jeff Chimenti, John Kadlecik from Dark Star Orchestra & Reed Mathis from Tea Leaf Green.
 They record every show and release them to download.

 In 2018, Lane joined Weir and bassist Don Was to form Wolf Bros, a trio which undertook a North American tour in the Fall of 2018, and continued with a second tour of twenty more shows in the Spring of 2019.

 Lane currently endorses Ludwig drums, Sabian cymbals, and Innovative Percussion drumsticks.

 2020s

 Lane joined Dead & Company as a stand-in drummer for their October 19 and 20, 2021 shows at Red Rocks in Morrison, CO, their October 22 and 23 shows at Fiddler's Green in Greenwood Village, CO, and their October 31 show at Hollywood Bowl in Los Angeles, CA. For the Dead & Company 2022 Summer Tour, he sat in for Bill Kreutzmann starting with the Bethel, NY show.
+With Kreutzmann stepping out for the final Dead & Company tour in 2023, Jay Lane has played each show on the tour.